2mas/EpisodeTracker/README.md

 A Tv-show tracker that uses TheTVDB.com API v2.
 Search and add series to your trackinglist and get notified when new episodes are aired for your favourite series.

-Right now only "valid" episodes are being processed, there are special-episodes and episodes without a correctly formatteded air-date that will be ignored from processing.
+Right now only "valid" episodes are being processed.
+There are special-episodes and episodes without a correctly formatted air-date that will be ignored from processing.

-Feel free to contribute
+Feel free to contribute!

 ### How to run ###